SimoneRighitto/AMT_project1/README.md

 #Documentation
 Go on http://HEROKUAPP HEREEEE !!!!!!!!!!!!!!!!!! to see our API documentation

-#TO DO
+# TO DO
-Here a list of what we are goingo to implement in a future *We will performs security checks to ensure that the observation is valid
+Here a list of what we are goingo to implement in a future:
+  * We will performs security checks to ensure that the observation is valid

 #Authors :
  * Simone Righitto